British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

       (d) Determine policies for executive offices, departments, agencies, and commissions as necessary;

-      (e) Nominate individuals to sit on the Executive Council;
+      (e) Nominate or appoint individuals to sit on the Executive Council;

       (f) Appoint judges to the Provincial Court on the advice of the Chief Judge of the Provincial Court;